neufieldrobotics/spinnaker_sdk_camera_driver/README.md

   Flag whether each image should have Unique timestamps vs the master cams time stamp for all
 * ~max_rate_save (bool, default: false)
   Flag for max rate mode which is when the master triggers the slaves and saves images at maximum rate possible.
 This is the multithreaded mode
+* ~flip_horizontal (bool, default: false)
+  Flag to flip image horizontally, this is not a rotate only a mirror image.
+ * ~flip_vertical (bool, default: false)
+  Flag to flip image vertically, this is not a rotate only a mirror image.
+If both horizontal and vertical flags are true, then it is equivalent to rotating 180deg.
 ### node/nodelet Specific Parameters
 * ~tf_prefix (string, default: "")
   tf_prefix will be pre-fixed to (existing cam_*_optical_frame) frame id in ros Image msg and cameraInfo msg. default option doesn't add any prefix to frame id. eg: uas1/cam_0_optical_frame if tf_prefix:= uas1